 The ability of your eyes to work together and stay on track is important for artists that work in two-dimensional mediums, particularly when it comes to conveying a sense of perspective.
 Artists working in three-dimensional mediums such as mixed media and sculpture or digital creators can also benefit from wearing corrective lenses that enhance contrast and depth perception while reducing eye strain.

-Does Having Good Perception and Recognition Better for Your Skills?
+Is Having Good Perception and Recognition Better for Your Skills?

 Perception is related to your ability to perceive the visual organization.
 Recognition goes beyond observation to include aspects of comprehension and classification.
 Prescription eyewear can change the way that you look at art, including work by other artists and your own drawings.
 The ability to see more clearly and accurately can significantly impact your aesthetic eye and approach to visual representation.